Universiti Teknologi MARA: Residential colleges

 There are 13 residential colleges which provide accommodation to students in the main campus.
 These colleges differ from one another in terms of room capacity, where some colleges accommodate two students per room while some can accommodate up to eight students per room.
 Residential colleges are not autonomous as they fall under the jurisdiction of UiTM, but the director of each college has some autonomy in governing these colleges.

 The colleges are segregated by gender where different colleges cater only to either male or female students, except Kolej Teratai, where male and female students live in different blocks.
 Rental for residential colleges in Shah Alam campus is only free for first year students; a minimum fee is charged for second year students and above.
-First year students are not allowed to drive their own vehicles except for motorcycles.
-All colleges have access to free Wi-Fi service, which is part of the integrated wireless internet connection for the university itself.

 As the main campus receives an increase in student enrolment each year, there are constraints on the residential college facilities.
 Many students in UiTM Shah Alam have to rent off-campus residential facilities on their own.
 To ensure the welfare and safety of the non-resident students who stay off-campus, the college management established a Non-Resident Management Unit to manage living environment matters for these students, which includes helping non-resident students search for accommodation within Shah Alam.